ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Homework/HW4.md

   - Add a new column into shipment to store the date and time information.
   - Set the combination of Sno and Pno in shipment as an index.
   - Rename shipment as ships.
-+ ClearDB.sql: set of SQL statements to drop the above three relations.
++ ClearDB.sql: set of SQL statements to drop the above three Table.
 (10 points)

 # Step 2: Zip the four files, name it as CSCI360_Homework2_JohnDoe(0123456).
 # Step 3: Submit your work on [Blackboard](https://blackboard.sau.edu/webapps/login/)